 What is an Innovation Voucher call?

-The Innovation Voucher scheme is run by Enterprise Ireland and opens approximately three/four times a year.
+The Innovation Voucher scheme is run by Enterprise Ireland.
 Small and medium-sized companies can apply for a €5,000 voucher for the purpose of gaining academic support in research or innovation from a listed knowledge provider.
 Vouchers are valid for 12 months from the date of issue and can be used throughout the Enterprise Ireland Technology Gateway network.
-However, you must apply for a voucher during one of the open calls.
-For more information about the vouchers, you can see the FAQs on the Enterprise Ireland site, or contact either the A-IoT or EMD Ireland support offices.
+For more information about the vouchers, you can see the FAQs on the Enterprise Ireland site, or contact the Technology Gateway Office.

 How can the Gateways and an Innovation Voucher help your company?

 We strive to have a close connection with industry and this shows in our results.
-Since 2013, we have provided support to over 500 Innovation Voucher projects throughout the network.
-Last year alone we supported over 210 projects.
 We view each project as unique and as a result the assistance we provide is tailored to its specific needs.
 Our specialist gateway teams ensure that projects are delivered on time and within budget, and provide a wide variety of support and assistance ranging from prototype production, business model development, process optimisation, customer interface, technical specification, new service development and technology audits.
 We can even help with the voucher application process itself.

 But don’t just take our word for it!
 Irish companies such as Incereb, Bustard Heating and Kilkenny Cooling Systems have all collaborated with various gateways through the Innovation Vouchers scheme and experienced the benefits of the network.